JMIBarth/tutorials/bayesian_phylogenetic_inference/README.md

 <a name="software"></a>
 ## Requirements

-For the software packages used in this activity, no online tools exist and they therefore need to be installed locally if you haven't done so before.
+The software packages used in this activity must be installed locally (if you haven't done so previously), as no online tools are available.

-* **BEAST 2** – Go to the [BEAST 2 website](http://www.beast2.org/) and **download** the current BEAST 2 package (v2.7.6. ) according to your platform.
+* **BEAST 2** ([Bouckaert et al. 2019](https://doi.org/10.1371/journal.pcbi.1006650)).
+Download the current BEAST 2 package (2024: v2.7.7.) according to your platform from the [BEAST 2 website](http://www.beast2.org/).
 The BEAST 2 package includes BEAUti, BEAST 2 itself, TreeAnnotator, and other tools.
-As all these programs are written in Java, compilation is not required, and they should work on Mac OS X, Linux, and Windows.
+Since all the programs are written in Java, no compilation is needed.

-	After downloading the package, test if BEAUti, BEAST, and TreeAnnotator can be opened.
-If not, try to update java if you haven't done so for FigTree already (see above).

-	After opening BEAUTi, you may see a dialog "New Packages are available to install".
-Click **Yes**.
-If this dialog doesn't show up, go to File > Manage Packages and check that the latest version of the packages listed below are installed.
+	After downloading and extracting the BEAST 2 package, test the programs as follows:
+	- **BEAST**: Test if BEAST can be opened.
+If not, make sure you have Java installed and updated to the required version.
+	- **BEAUti**: Open the BEAUti program from the BEAST 2 folder.
+A dialog "New Packages are available to install" will appear.
+Click **Yes** to update any available packages.

 	<kbd>![](./img/beauti_015.png)</kbd>

+	- **TreeAnnotator**:Similarly, open TreeAnnotator and check if it launches correctly.

-* **Tracer** – Download [Tracer](https://github.com/beast-dev/tracer/releases) according to your platform ([Mac OS X](https://github.com/beast-dev/tracer/releases/download/v1.7.2/Tracer.v1.7.2.dmg), [Linux](https://github.com/beast-dev/tracer/releases/download/v1.7.2/Tracer_v1.7.2.tgz), or [Windows](https://github.com/beast-dev/tracer/releases/download/v1.7.2/Tracer.v1.7.2.zip)) Just like BEAST 2, Tracer is written in Java and should work on any system.
+* **Tracer** ([Rambaut et al. 2018](https://doi.org/10.1093/sysbio/syy032)).
+Download [Tracer](https://github.com/beast-dev/tracer/releases) (2024: v.1.7.2) according to your platform ([Mac OS X](https://github.com/beast-dev/tracer/releases/download/v1.7.2/Tracer.v1.7.2.dmg), [Linux](https://github.com/beast-dev/tracer/releases/download/v1.7.2/Tracer_v1.7.2.tgz), or [Windows](https://github.com/beast-dev/tracer/releases/download/v1.7.2/Tracer.v1.7.2.zip)) Just like BEAST 2, Tracer is written in Java and should work on any system.

 * **FigTree** To visualize and edit the tree, we will again use the program [FigTree](https://github.com/rambaut/figtree/releases/tag/v1.4.4).
 You should already have this software installed from the Maximum Likelihood tutorial.
 If not, download FigTree for [Mac OS X](https://github.com/rambaut/figtree/releases/download/v1.4.4/FigTree.v1.4.4.dmg), [Linux](https://github.com/rambaut/figtree/releases/download/v1.4.4/FigTree_v1.4.4.tgz), or [Windows](https://github.com/rambaut/figtree/releases/download/v1.4.4/FigTree.v1.4.4.zip).